adhocteam/ca-alert/README.md

 #### Notes

-All of these are things that we would definitely do in a production environment, but some may not be applicable to a prototype.
-For example, we did not make an attempt at autoscaling or a multi-region deployment because the demands of the prototype do not warrant it.
+Most of these requirements are met through the use of Heroku as a PaaS provider.
+It enables API-based provisioning of resources and allows us to scale those resources up and down easily and with no downtime.
+In a production system, we would seek to increase the reliability of the application by using a multi-region approach with demand-based autoscaling, and the static assets would be served up behind a CDN.

 ### Automate testing and deployments
-- [ ] Create automated tests that verify all user-facing functionality
+- [x] Create automated tests that verify all user-facing functionality
 - [x] Create unit and integration tests to verify modules and components
 - [x] Run tests automatically as part of the build process
 - [x] Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques